wdam2002/ChatGPT-clone/README.md

 ## Demo App

-Add your OpenAI API key to Streamlit secrets by creating .streamlit/secrets.toml file in the project directory and adding the following lines to it
+Input your own OpenAI API key in the sidebar of the app or add your OpenAI API key to Streamlit secrets by creating `.streamlit/secrets.toml` file in the project directory and adding the following lines to it:
 ```
 # .streamlit/secrets.toml
 OPENAI_API_KEY = "YOUR_API_KEY"
 ```
-Or input your own OpenAI API key in the sidebar of the app.

 ## Get an OpenAI API key